Did the disciples sit on chairs?

 Jesus was the host of this very special observance of the Passover.
-The Bible does not directly state the seating arrangement used for the last Passover.
+The Bible does not directly state the seating arrangement used for the last meeting.
 We can deduce, however, where Judas, Jesus, Peter, and John HAD to have sat based on traditions in use during the time and the Bible's record of what occurred at this solemn gathering.

 In the above diagram, Judas is sitting to the left of Jesus (the host), in the place designated for the most honored guest.
 Although traditionally the host would choose who would be the honored guest (see Luke 14:7-11) the Bible does not state that Jesus asked Judas to sit next to him during "supper" Judas may have felt in his own mind he DESERVED to be honored and, according to Edersheim, did what was necessary to secure the seat for himself:

 "There is, we believe, ample evidence that he (Judas) not only claimed, but actually obtained, the chief seat at the table next to the Lord."
-(The Life and Times of Jesus the Messiah, Book 5, Chapter 10)
+(Life and Times of Jesus the Messiah, Book 5, Chapter 10)

 Judas' exalted opinion of himself as the "greatest" disciple, deserving of honor, could have easily been encouraged and fed by Satan (see Luke 22:1 - 4) whose chief sin is vanity (Isaiah 14:12-14).
 Peter, in the seating diagram, is located across from John in the lowest (most humble) place at the table.

 The above seating diagram is correct (and Da Vinci's portrayal of the "supper" is incorrect) because it explains how and why certain events, most of which centered on Judas Iscariot, occurred at Christ's last Passover celebration.

 The Bible states that Peter somehow got John's attention, during the Passover, to ask him to ask Jesus who it was that would betray him (John 13:21, 24).
 Peter, because he was sitting on the opposite side of the table, was able to not only get John's attention but also lean over the table to request John find out who among them was the betrayer.